First recorded by The American Quartet with Billy Murray (1910).

 Also recorded by J.D.
 Loudermilk, writer (1967).

 From the wiki: “‘Then You Can Tell Me Goodbye’ was written by John D. Loudermilk (‘Indian Reservation‘, ‘Tobacco Road‘).
-It was first released in 1962 by Don Cherry, as a country song, and in a Doo-wop style in 1967 by the group The Casinos.”
+It was first released in 1962 by Don Cherry, as a country song, without any chart impact.

 First recorded by Wilma Burgess (C&W #4 1966).